 H.R.
 3662, the Down Payment to Protect National Security Act

 Previous Congresses - Introduced Legislation

 - H.R.2348 (112th) - EMP Weapons Accountability Assessment Act to require the Director of National Intelligence to submit a report on the foreign development of electromagnetic pulse weapons.

 - H.RES.692 (112th) – Resolution to recognize the 30th Anniversary of the United States Air Force Space Command headquartered at Peterson Air Force Base, Colorado.

 - H.AMDT.1131 to H.R.4310 - Amendment to limit the availability of funds for Cooperative Threat Reduction activities with Russia until the Secretary of Defense can certify that Russia is no longer supporting the Syrian regime and is not providing to Syria, North Korea or Iran any equipment or technology that contributes to the development of weapons of mass destruction.

 Previous Congresses Cosponsored Legislation

 - H.R.
 2348 Weapons Accountability Assessment Act - Requires the Director of National Intelligence to report to the congressional intelligence and defense committees on the research, development, testing, and deployment programs of foreign countries relating to electromagnetic pulse (EMP) weapons and associated delivery systems and platforms.
 Directs that such report identify each country pursuing an EMP weapons program and describe the scope of each such program.

 More on National Security

-After the ceremony, Congressman Lamborn issued the following statement:
+Congressman Lamborn issued the following statement on the continuing resolution: